teodav/dApp/README.md

 Physically stores the demonstration files.
 The Training smart contract only registers the demo’s IPFS hash address instead of the files

 # Project structure
+The project consists of the following git submodules:

 **truffle-training**